Scrapbook kept by Ruby and Joe Slayman details history of Manchester basketball's finest era.

 Valerie happened upon a pile of glossy photographs – the originals from the championship season.

 “I had no idea these existed,” Valerie said recently, a bunch of photos in each hand.
 “And I have no idea where they came from, who took them or how my parents ended up with them.”

 As much as that scrapbook is a postcard of that time so long ago, these photos provide an even clearer look.

 There are photos of several games in the title season including road games against Northwest and Suburban League foe Hudson and photos from senior night.
 Pictures of the student statisticians and post-game interviews with the media.

-Page 2 of 2 - There are also photos of the team departing for the state tournament and returning – victorious – to a community celebration.
+There are also photos of the team departing for the state tournament and returning – victorious – to a community celebration.